 Homily for the Twelfth Sunday, year A.23 Jun 2017, by Sermons in

-In our first reading we see the attempt to terrorize the prophet Jeremiah, but he refuses to be terrorized or intimidated by terrorism.
+In our first reading, we see the attempt to terrorize the prophet Jeremiah, but he refuses to be terrorized or intimidated by terrorism.
 He hears so many disparaging him, terror from every side.
-Those who used to be his friends turned against him, they set traps for him and watched for his downfall.
+Those who used to be his friends turned against him; they set traps for him and watched for his downfall.

 So many years after Jeremiah, Jesus instructed his apostles not to be afraid; Do not to be afraid of those who kill the body but cannot kill the soul; fear him rather who can destroy both body and soul in hell.
-Jeremiah was never afraid of his persecutors, he never allowed himself to be intimidated into accepting the oppressive demands of his enemies, to lose the power of the word of God.
+Jeremiah was never afraid of his persecutors; he never allowed himself to be intimidated into accepting the oppressive demands of his enemies, to lose the power of the word of God.
 So also Jesus tells his apostles not to be afraid because everything that is now covered will be uncovered, and everything now hidden will be made clear.
 In other words, the truthfulness and the power of the word of God cannot be conquered.
-The word of God is God, In the beginning was the Word, and the Word was with God, and the Word was God (Jn.
+God’s word is God, In the beginning, was the Word, and the Word was with God, and the Word was God (Jn.
 1:1).

-In today’s liturgy we are encouraged not to be discouraged, but to hold on to our faith no matter what comes our way.
+In today’s liturgy, we are encouraged not to be discouraged but to hold on to our faith no matter what comes our way.
 The redeemer lives; he who declares for him will be declared for in the presence of the Father, and he who disowns him will be disowned in heaven.